leemunroe/htmlemail/README.md

 ### November 29 2023
 * Accessibility: default font size changes to 16px
 * Accessibility: added `role=presentation` to tables so screen readers know tables are for layout purposes
-* Accessibility: changed default color values for improved contrast
+* Accessibility: changed default color values for improved contrast and dark mode support
 * Design: updated to a more modern default color palette
 * Design: added rounded corners and spacing to reflect modern design trends
-* Assets: added social icons for X and Threads, and updated Twitter, Facebook, YouTube, Instagram, LinkedIn, Pinterest,
+* Assets: added social icons for X and Threads, and updated Twitter, Facebook, YouTube, Instagram, LinkedIn, Pinterest for dark mode support
 * Assets: added app store images for Microsoft, and updated Apple, Google, Amazon
 * Sass (Developer Edition): cleaned up variables so all colors, type, spacing, borders are using tokens